Insurance companies tend to classify certain drivers as high risk, but what does that really mean?

 Although the major players may seem like the easiest choice, they won’t always be the best fit for each person.
 There are dozens of small insurers designed just for high-risk drivers, also known as non-standard insurance carriers, and they are worth checking out.

-If you really can’t find any insurance company that will insure you, maybe you should consider taking the bus or other forms of public transit.
-But as the last insurance resort, check out the state government insurance plans available in your area.
+If you're unable to find a company that will insure you, check out the state government insurance plans available in your area, as a last resort.

 It Is More Important Than Ever to Shop Around